 What types of tests are involved in the ISTA 3A test and which companies should perform it?

-The ISTA 3A test was created in the year 2008 with the purpose of guaranteeing the safe transportation of individual packages weighting less than 70 kg (150 lb) sent to the end consumer via a parcel delivery system.
+The ISTA 3A test was created in the year 2008 with the purpose of guaranteeing the safe transportation of individual packages weighing less than 70 kg (150 lb) sent to the end consumer via a parcel delivery system.
 Therefore, this protocol should be complied with by all companies that send their products via parcel services.

 The ISTA 3A protocol is composed of different types of tests depending on the type of package (standard, small, flat or elongated) and its features.
 The tests that ISTA 3A encompasses are as follows: